astulfonimatteo-hue/Berg_Linux/README.md

 The following applications are available through the BergOS Software Selection system and are not included directly in the base ISO.

 ### Desktop Applications
-Firefox
+- Firefox
-Dolphin
+- Dolphin
-Konsole
+- Konsole
-Ghostty
+- Ghostty
-Kate
+- Kate
-Ark
+- Ark
-Spectacle
+- Spectacle
-Discover
+- Discover
-flatpak-kcm
+- flatpak-kcm
-Discord
+- Discord
-Development
+- Development
-Visual Studio Code
+- Visual Studio Code
-Git
-Python
-base-devel
+- base-devel
-Docker
+- Docker
-Distrobox
+- Distrobox
-Gaming
-Steam
+- Steam
-Proton
+- Proton
-GameMode
+- GameMode
-MangoHud
+- MangoHud
-Cybersecurity

 BergOS provides an optional cybersecurity toolkit for users interested in security research, penetration testing, network analysis, and defensive security.

 ### Available tools include:

-Nmap
+- Nmap
-Wireshark
+- Wireshark
-Burp Suite
+- Burp Suite
-Metasploit Framework
+- Metasploit Framework
-John the Ripper
+- John the Ripper
-Hydra
+- Hydra
-Aircrack-ng
+- Aircrack-ng
-Netcat
+- Netcat
-Socat
+- Socat
-Gobuster
+- Gobuster
-Hashcat
+- Hashcat
-SQLMap
+- SQLMap
-Nikto
+- Nikto
-Exploit-DB
+- Exploit-DB

 These tools are optional and are installed only when explicitly selected by the user.